Book cover

 }

 A similar refactoring is called Extract Interface.
-For example, suppose a library that implements classes LinkedList and ArrayList.
-From these classes, we can extract an interface List, with the methods common to them.
-Thus, the library’s clients can start practicing the Prefer Interfaces to Concrete Classes design principle, which we studied in Chapter 5.
+For example, consider a library with classes LinkedList and ArrayList.
+From these classes, we can extract an interface List, with the methods common to both.
+Then, the library’s clients can apply the Prefer Interfaces to Concrete Classes design principle, which we studied in Chapter 5.

 9.2.5 Renaming

-There’s a provocative phrase, attributed to Phil Karlton, that says there are only two hard things in Computer Science: cache invalidation and naming things.
-Thus, as naming is hard, we often have to rename a code element, be it a variable, function, method, parameter, attribute, class, etc. This may happen because the initial name of the element was not a good choice.
-Another reason is that the responsibility of this element may have changed over time, and thus its name became outdated.
-In both cases, it is recommended to perform one of the most popular refactorings: renaming.
-That is, giving a more appropriate and meaningful name to a code element.
+There’s a provocative phrase attributed to Phil Karlton that says There are only two hard things in computer science: cache invalidation and naming things.
+As naming is hard, we often have to rename code elements, including variables, functions, methods, parameters, attributes, classes, etc. This may happen because the initial name of the element was not a good choice.
+Alternatively, the responsibility of this element may have changed over time, making its name outdated.
+In both cases, it is recommended to perform one of the most popular refactorings: renaming—that is, giving a more appropriate and meaningful name to a code element.

-When this refactoring is applied, the most complex part is not changing the name of the element, but updating the points in the code where it is referenced.
-For example, if a method f is renamed to g, all calls of f must be updated.
-In fact, if f is widely used, it may be interesting to extract it to a new method, with the new name, and keep the old method deprecated.
+However, the most complex part of this refactoring is not changing the name of the element, but updating the parts of the code where it is referenced.
+For example, if a method f is renamed to g, all calls to f must be updated.
+In cases where f is widely used, it might be beneficial to extract its body to a new method, with the new name, and keep the old method as deprecated.

 void f () {